“He’s a cultural ambassador of the first order.”

 James Chrisenger, Cultural Attaché for the U.S. Embassy in Prague, Czech Republic.

-Kennedy also travels the world as an independent cultural ambassador and has been an invited keynote speaker as an expert on cultural relations to organizations including the United Nations / Institute for Cultural Diplomacy, World Affairs Council of America, National Council of International Visitors, University of California Los Angeles, Public Relations Society of America, and has worked independently in cooperation with the US State Departments Educational and Cultural Affairs, Citizens Exchange and US Embassies.
-As an independent, he insists on no affiliation with any political party, intelligence organization, global financial institution, military, NGO or governmental agency.
-He speaks as a well traveled and informed American.
+Kennedy travels the world as an independent cultural ambassador, and has been an invited keynote speaker, as an expert on cultural relations to organizations, including the United Nations / Institute for Cultural Diplomacy, World Affairs Council of America, National Council of International Visitors, University of California, Los Angeles, Public Relations Society of America, and has worked independently in cooperation with the US State Department’s Educational and Cultural Affairs, Citizens Exchange, and US Embassies.
+As an Independent, he has no affiliation with any political party.
+He speaks as a well-traveled American.

-Although many are unaware of Kennedy’s cultural diplomacy, his independent ambassadorial work overseas demonstrates that individual American citizens can also be successful leaders in the international arena.
+Kennedy’s cultural diplomacy, demonstrates that American citizens can be successful leaders in the international arena.